diallodavid/packer/README.md

 # Packer templates
-This repository contains Packer templates that can be used to create Vagrant boxes for Virtualbox.
+This repository contains Packer templates that can be used to create Vagrant boxes for Virtualbox and QEMU.

 ## Current Boxes
 - [Debian 9 "Stretch"](https://cdimage.debian.org/mirror/cdimage/release/9.6.0/amd64/iso-cd/)